Ghost Ants or Black Headed Ants

 Ghost Ant colonies tend to be moderate-to-large in size with multiple queens.
 New colonies are started by budding, where one or more reproductive females, several workers, and possibly some brood (larvae and pupae) migrate to a new nesting site.
 Their biology in similar to the Pharaoh Ant.

 An excellent article by the University of Florida Extension Service can be found at Ant Trails:Baiting.
 It gives an overview of management with baits.

 How to Get Rid of Ghost Ants

+Unless you use a non-repellent spray, baiting is the preferred treatment over typical residual spraying.
+Baiting is the most reliable way to eliminate the entire colony.
 When choosing Ant baits, it is best to choose from both the sugar-based baits and protein/grease-based baits.
 If using a spray, choose a non-repellent type unless you are treating the nest itself.